 Horse Riding Tours

 We offer private and small horse riding tours in the beautiful valley of Mosfellsdalur, only 20 minutes from Reykjavik.
-Daily tours are offered from 11:00 to 12:30 and 16:00 to 17.30.
+We offer riding tours daily, contact us and we will find a suitable time for you.
 To book, please contact us directly.
 You need to arrive 30 minutes beforehand.
 We will provide you with a helmet for the ride.
 Do bring warm and/or water proof clothes as the weather can change hourly.
 We have some spare rain gear, winter clothes and rain boots.

 Riding on an Icelandic horse is an amazing experience.
 Whether you are a beginner or an advanced rider, you will ride as the vikings did 1,000 years ago.
 Our horses in Iceland are direct descendants from the original horses that were brought here.
 There has been a ban on importing horses for over 900 years.
 As such, the Icelandic horse has preserved unique traits.
 They are strong and sturdy.
 And the five gaits make them a breed apart.